-- fancy name for caching away intermediate results in a table for later reuse - Bellman.
-Pioneered the systematic study of DP in 1950s. - dynamic programming = planning over time ⇒ optimal plan multistage processes - Secretary of Defense was hostile to mathematical research. - Bellman sought an impressive name to avoid confrontation.
+• fancy name for caching away intermediate results in a table for later reuse

+Richard Bellman.
+Pioneered the systematic study of DP in 1950s.

+- dynamic programming = planning over time ⇒ optimal plan multistage processes - Secretary of Defense was hostile to mathematical research. - Bellman sought an impressive name to avoid confrontation.

-THE THEORY OF DYNAMIC PROGRAMMING RICEARD BELLMAN
+THE THEORY OF DYNAMIC PROGRAMMING RICHARD BELLMAN

 Introduction.
-Before turning to a discussion of some representative problems which will permit us to exhibit various mathematical features of the theory, let us present a heid enrye of the fundamental concepts, hopes, and aspirations of dynamic programming.
-To begin with, the theory was created to treat the mathematical problems arising from the study of various multi-stage derision.
+Before turning to a discussion of some representative problems which will permit us to exhibit various mathematical features of the theory, let us present a beir survey of the fundamental concernts, horce, and assistations of dynamic programming.